Information For Parents & Families

 What is the financial obligation?

-Click here for a detailed financial transparency document for our sororities (a document is currently being created for the fraternities)
+Click here for a detailed financial transparency document for our sororities (women's organizations)

 What are the social aspects of fraternity and sorority membership?